-Examples of strings that are non-deep accordingly to this definition are the random strings and the (efficiently) computable ones.
+Examples of strings that are non-deep according to this definition are the random strings and the efficiently computable ones.
 In~\cite{afmv06}, this notion was used to show that if the complexity class $\np$ reduces to a sequence for which every initial segment is not deep, up to ``polylog'' precision in the length of the string, then the polynomial time hierarchy collapses.
 In particular, it would imply a collapse if $\np$ reduces to a sparse or to a random set.

-Koppel~\cite{koppel87} defined a different notion of depth for infinite sequences based on monotone complexity.
+Koppel~\cite{koppel87} defined a different notion of depth for infinite sequences based on some variant of monotone Kolmogorov complexity.
 The class of deep sequences is defined by the ones for which the depth of initial segments is not bounded by a computable function of their length.
 In particular, the set of such sequences is disjoint from the set of random ones, and hence, they define a set of measure zero.
-Lutz~\cite{DepthAndReducibility} showed that deep sequences contain useful information in the following computational sense: the class of sequences that true-table reduces to them has non-zero measure in the class of computable sequences.
+Lutz~\cite{DepthAndReducibility} showed that deep sequences contain useful information in the following computational sense: the class of sequences that truth-table reduces to them has non-zero measure in the class of computable sequences.